PDF(33.6 KB) View with Adobe Reader on a variety of devices

 In the exchange state, OSPF routers exchange database descriptor (DBD) packets.
 Database descriptors contain link-state advertisement (LSA) headers only and describe the contents of the entire link-state database.
-Each DBD packet has a sequence number which can be incremented only by master which is explicitly acknowledged by slave.
+Each DBD packet has a sequence number which can be incremented only by primary which is explicitly acknowledged by secondary.
 Routers also send link-state request packets and link-state update packets (which contain the entire LSA) in this state.
 The contents of the DBD received are compared to the information contained in the routers link-state database to check if new or more current link-state information is available with the neighbor.

 In this state, routers are fully adjacent with each other.
 All the router and network LSAs are exchanged and the routers' databases are fully synchronized.

-Note: The DR and BDR that achieve FULL state with every router on the segment will display FULL/DROTHER when you enter the show ip ospf neighbor command on either a DR or BDR.
-This simply means that the neighbor is not a DR or BDR, but since the router on which the command was entered is either a DR or BDR, this shows the neighbor as FULL/DROTHER.
+Note: The DR and BDR that achieve FULL state with every router on the segment can display FULL/DROTHER when you enter the show ip ospf neighbor command on either a DR or BDR.
+This simply means that the neighbor is not a DR or BDR, but since the router on which the command was entered is either a DR or BDR, this shows the neighbor as FULL/DROTHER